 It is black’s move, how would you proceed?
 Considering what we have said before, the right plan is not difficult to find.
 See the details here:

 Very present in every endgame.
 We must not forget this resource.
-Sometimes the result of the position is determined by whose turn is to play and therefore we must take this in consideration.
+Sometimes the result of the position is determined by whose turn is to play and therefore we must take this into consideration.
 In the next diagram we see a clear example:

 White to play

-Can you find the winning move?
+Endgame Ideas: Can you find the winning move?

 The answer is 1.f5!
 And black is in zugzwang, as any move will deteriorate his position.
 White will either win the queenside pawns or promote the H pawn.

-Of course we are not talking about the simple stalemate error when trying to mate the opponent’s king with a queen and more pieces, but the stalemate as a defensive resource.
+Of course, we are not talking about the simple stalemate error when trying to mate the opponent’s king with a queen and more pieces, but the stalemate as a defensive resource.
 It is better explained with the example below: